Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Atlanta has played 12 games, with four wins against the spread.

-- The Falcons have been underdogs by 2.5 points or more six times this season and have covered the spread twice.
+- The Falcons have covered the spread twice this season when underdogs by 2.5 points or more (in six chances).

-- Atlanta has hit the over in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 21.1 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team notches more than 21.1 points.

-- In games that Atlanta totals over 290.9 yards, the team is 4-4 against the spread and 5-3 overall.
+- Atlanta is 4-4 against the spread and 5-3 overall when the team churns out over 290.9 yards.

-- The Falcons have turned the ball over 19 times this season, five more turnovers than the Panthers have forced (14).
+- The Falcons have turned the ball over five more times (19 total) than the Panthers have forced a turnover (14) this season.

 Home and road insights

-- Carolina has covered the spread twice at home, and is 2-4 overall there, this year.
+- Carolina has covered the spread twice at home, and is 2-4 overall there, this season.

 - This year, in six home games, Carolina has hit the over twice.

-- The average point total in Panthers home games this season is 44.3 points, 2.8 more than this contest's over/under (41.5).
+- The average point total in Panthers home games this season is 44.3 points, 3.3 more than this matchup's over/under (41).

-- Atlanta is 3-3 against the spread, and 4-2 overall, in away games.
+- This season away from home, Atlanta is 3-3 against the spread and 4-2 overall.

-- The Falcons are winless ATS (0-1) away from home as 2.5-point underdogs or more.
+- The Falcons are winless ATS (0-1) as 2.5-point underdogs or more on the road.

-- This year, in three of six road games Atlanta has hit the over.
+- In six away games this season, Atlanta has hit the over three times.

 Powered by Data Skrive.